north3221/north3221SmartThings/README.md

  Name:      north3221SmartThings
  Branch:    beta

- Manual (copy and past the code into your IDE):
+ Manual (copy and paste the code into your IDE):
  Device Handler:    <a href="ADD ONCE CREATED">Copy and paste this code into a new 'Device Handler'</a>
  Smartapp:          <a href="ADD ONCE CREATED">Copy and paste this code into a new 'Smartapp'</a>

 ####Version 1.0

-Initial release with a few bits added ontop of the forked version I took.
+Initial release with a few bits added on top of the forked version I took.
 I've also added some custom attributes:
 ```groovy
 attribute "currentPlayingType", "string"